mesosphere/dcos-docs-site/pages/services/prometheus/0.1.0-2.3.1/remote-storage/index.md

 ---
 layout: layout.pug
 navigationTitle: Prometheus Remote Storage
-title: Prometheus Remote Storage to Influx db
+title: Prometheus Remote Storage to InfluxDB
 menuWeight: 25
-excerpt: Integrating prometheus with remote storage influx db
+excerpt: Integrating Prometheus with remote storage InfluxDB
 featureMaturity:
 enterprise: false
 ---

 # Remote Storage

- DC/OS Prometheus local storage is not supposed to be a long term data storage, rather an ephemeral cache.
+DC/OS Prometheus local storage is not supposed to be long term data storage; rather, it is an ephemeral cache.
 The remote write and remote read features of Prometheus allow transparent sending and receiving of samples.

 ## Prometheus remote storage on Influx DB

-  Prometheus has support for a remote read and write API, which stores scraped data to other data storages.
+Prometheus supports a remote read and write API, which stores scraped data to other data storages.
 Writes get forwarded onto the remote store.

-### prerequisite
+### Prerequisites

-  1. Install Influx DB
+  1. Install InfluxDB
-  2. Start Influx DB service
+  2. Start InfluxDB service
   3. Create user and password
-  3. Create db (where you would want prometheus metrics to be stored).
+  3. Create db (where you would want Prometheus metrics to be stored).

-### Integration with Influx db
+### Integration with InfluxDB

-  Once the Influx db servie up and running, following is the configuration required at the Prometheus end :
+  Once the InfluxDB service is up and running, the following configuration is required at the Prometheus end:

-Template :
+**Template:**

 ```
 # Remote write configuration (for Graphite, OpenTSDB, or InfluxDB).